alisw/alisw.github.io/infrastructure-mesos.markdown

   many CPUs, RAM).

 Further information on how CERN OpenStack cloud works can be found [here](https://clouddocs.web.cern.ch/clouddocs/).

+Note that you will have to login as `root` to all the machines.

 ## Checklist to verify the status of a master